kxzongoing/quantmesh-docker/README.md

 - **Discussions**: [GitHub Discussions](https://github.com/kxzongoing/quantmesh-docker/discussions)
 - **Email**: [founder@quantmesh.in](mailto:founder@quantmesh.in)

-## 🚀 Building Multi-Platform Images
+## 🚀 Building Multi-Platform Images | Learning / Information only.

-**For Developers**: If you need to build and push multi-platform images to Docker Hub:
+**For Developers**: If you need to build and push your own multi-platform images to Docker Hub:

 ### Quick Build (Automated)

 ```bash
 # macOS/Linux
 ./build-multiplatform.sh